mostafaAbokhadra/Internship/EcgCourse/7-infarction.md

 ### size
 **Determined using three items**-
-- Height of ST Elevation
+- **Height of ST Elevation**
+    - the more higher ST is the more size is affected
-- Numbers of Leads Showing STEMI
+- **Numbers of Leads Showing STEMI**
+    - the more leads showing stemi the more size is affected
+    - e:g infarction represents as lead-2 only STEMI is smaller that infarction represents as lead-2, lead-3 and AVF STEMI
-- Leads showing reciprocal T wave changes: for example anterior leads ST-elevation will also show posterior leads ST-Depression, so if ante
+- **Leads showing reciprocal T wave changes**

 > [!NOTE]
 > - reciprocal T-wave changes mean that whenever you have ST-elevation in some leads you will also have ST-Depression in the opposite leads